 The last thing you want is a shiny new Pardot instance with muddied data!

 Be sure when you’re moving prospects from your old instance to your new, you’re capturing everyone who was marked as do not email as well as brining over any and all compliance (GDPR, CAN-SPAM, etc.).
 You do not want to get slapped with fines or inadvertently blacklist yourself by emailing the wrong folks!

 One of the most important things to manage during a major transition is change.
 You’re making a major move from one platform to another.
 You need to make sure your people are on board with the move and are ready to adopt and use the new platform.

 You’ll need to provide your people with training in the new platform so that they will feel confident completing their day to day tasks (such as our Pardot basics class).
 If you carefully and thoughtfully plan your transition, moving from your old system to Pardot will be a success!

 And don’t forget about lead management: how you handle lead processing and the handoff process to sales.
 Every platform tackles this topic in its own way and Pardot is no different.
 Strategize and document what you currently have in place so that migrating this process is smoother!

-If you’re ready to nail this migration, our expert Pardot consulting can help, as well!
+Ready to nail this migration?
+Our expert Pardot consulting can help!